 Family Value Package.
 MRMIB will designate one or more "Family Value Packages" (FVP's) in each geographic area.
 The FVP is the combination of health, dental, and vision plans which offer the best prices to the program.
 MRMIB has the ability to designate a range of prices as the "lowest" cost value to the state.
 The exact range will be designated by MRMIB in the program regulation process.
-Only plans that fall within the FVP range may be purchased in the program

-The family contribution amounts have been increased for highest income families pursuant to the 2008 State budget trailer bill, (Chapter 758, Statutes of 2008) which takes effect on February 1, 2009 for families with income above or greater than 150 % - and less than or equal to 250% FPL.
-Please refer to the attached income charts demonstrating this.
+The family contribution amounts have been increased for highest income families pursuant to the 2004 State budget trailer bill, Senate Bill 1103 (Chapter 228, Statutes of 2004), which takes effect on July 1, 2005 for families with income above 200%- and equal 250% FPL.